vitreo12/omni/docs/07_data.md

 `Data` is an in-built `struct` that allows to allocate a certain amount of memory to be used and accessed as an array.

+It is possible to loop around the entry of a `Data` with either a `for` loop or the `loop` construct.

 ```
 params:
     numOfPhasors {1, 1, 100}